Streamside salamander: Predator avoidance

 The female places eggs on the underside of submerged rocks in stream pools to reduce risk of predation on eggs by fish.
 The salamander also uses olfactory cues to detect the presence of fish and tends to avoid placing eggs in pools that have high fish densities.
 Adults are not normally at risk of fish predation, but both eggs and young larvae may be targeted.
-It has been shown that the hatching time of streamside salamander eggs was reponsive to the presence of green sunfish in the habitat, leading to the emergence of larvae that are larger and less easily preyed on, or possibly less susceptible to involuntary drift into areas with high fish densities.
+It has been shown that the hatching time of streamside salamander eggs was responsive to the presence of green sunfish in the habitat, leading to the emergence of larvae that are larger and less easily preyed on, or possibly less susceptible to involuntary drift into areas with high fish densities.

 Larvae show a range of coloration types that are believed to be driven by several different mechanisms.
 In fish-rich habitats, larvae tend to have light pigmentation that assists in blending in with the stream substrate and reduces the likelihood of being detected by predators.
 In the absence of predators, darker pigmentation that may assist in maintaining a higher body temperature and thus greater activity and foraging levels is more common.
 Risk of UV light damage may also drive a preference for darker coloration.
 Larvae may be able to play off these differing pigmentation drivers against each other by preferentially seeking out darker sediment that allows high camouflage while maintaining dark pigmentation.